SOC 1 Type 2 Compliance Audit FAQ

 SOC 1 Report Comprise of?

-SOC 1 Type 2 compliance report usually long depending on the controls reported on.
+SOC 1 Type 2 compliance report usually depends on the number of controls reported on.
 The SOC 1 Type 2 report comprises of all the applicable controls for the control objectives in scope, that are reported by the SOC Auditor (Service Auditor).
 The SOC 1 Type 2 report is now of 4 sections, Section 1 is the Auditors Opinion, Section II is the Management Assertion, Section III is the Description Criteria or System Description and Section IV is a detailed list of controls as per applicable control objectives along with the results of the auditors' test of controls.
+Unlike a SOC 2 Type 2 report, SOC 1 does not cover the Trust Services Criteria of Security(Common Criteria), Availability, Confidentiality, Processing Integrity, and Privacy (formerly known as the Generally Accepted Privacy Principles-GAPP) by AICPA.

 SOC 1 vs SOC 2 the major difference is the kind of data being processed or stored by the service organization.
 If it is financial data for ICFR a SOC 1 report is used.
 In all other cases, a SOC 2 report is used.